 - a) MULTOS Security Manager (MSM): defines and polices the MULTOS security infrastructure and provides criteria and services necessary for MULTOS participants to operate within the infrastructure.
 It acts as Certification Authority for the security infrastructure.
 It is assumed only one MSM exists.
 The MSM must be trusted by all participants in the infrastructure - b) MULTOS Implementor: the organization that implements a MULTOS version.
 The MULTOS Implementor is licensed by MAOSCO and provides its MULTOS version to the IC Manufacturer.
-The MCD Issuer requests the MSM to provide MSM Controls Data, although this may be delivered to the MCD Manufacturer or MCD Issuer. - c) Integrated Circuit (IC) Manufacturer: manufacturer of silicon from which chips and smartcards are made.
-It is assumed the IC Manufacturer is trusted to perform its tasks correctly: This includes: - To perform limited Flash memory injection, and supplies the chip in flash downloading mode. - The injection of diversified transport key (used by Initialization Mode). - d) Gemalto: is included in the new scheme in order to perform the final manufacturing step by injecting the iKMA keys and data into the Flash memory;
+The MULTOS Implementor requests the MSM to provide MSM Controls Data, although this may be delivered to the MCD Manufacturer or MCD Issuer. - c) Integrated Circuit (IC) Manufacturer: manufacturer of silicon from which chips and smartcards are made.
+It is assumed the IC Manufacturer is trusted to perform its tasks correctly: This includes: - To perform limited Flash memory injection, - The injection of diversified transport key (used by Initialization Mode). - d) Gemalto: is included in the new scheme in order to perform the final manufacturing step by injecting the iKMA keys and data into the Flash memory;